Jazz in Word: European (Non-) Fiction by Kirsten Krick-Aigner and Marc-Oliver Schuster (eds.) (2018)

 The volume’s editors, Kirsten Krick-Aigner, professor at Wofford College in Spartanburg, SC, and Marc-Oliver Schuster, Assistant Professsor at Vienna University, were also the ones responsible for putting together the event and selecting the final speakers.

-A most resourceful volume of jazz studies, bursting with fresh ideas and perspectives, this time not from an American angle.
+A most resourceful volume of jazz studies, bursting with fresh ideas and perspectives, this time not from an American point of view.

 Review by Dr. A. Ebert © 2018